Metilli/GetirReplika/README.md

 <h2>About</h2>

 This is my second project using swift.
 This application is duplicate of Getir market.

+All subcategories and items in market are dynamically fill from firestore.

 <h2>Goal</h2>